100stacks/aws-cloudfront-deploy-fullstack/README.md

 ### Rebuild and redeploy

-Let's see how easy it is rebuild and deploy the CDK stack.
+Let's see how easy it is rebuild and deploy our CDK stack.

 Run: